A Unified Framework for Zero-Shot Reinforcement Learning: Related Work

 \section{Related Work}

+The unified framework for unsupervised RL proposed by \cite{agarwal2025unified} is most closely related to our work.
+They establish a formal equivalence of several unsupervised RL objectives via the SM.
+Our framework, by contrast, focuses on structuring the landscape of zero-shot methods by analyzing the implications of various design choices, offering a complementary view to that of \cite{agarwal2025unified}.

+\emph{Unsupervised RL} methods \citep{jaderberg2017reinforcement,eysenbach2019diversity,laskin2021urlb} undergo a pretraining phase (either in an reward-free or pseudo reward-free paradigm) followed by a finetuning phase to an extrinsic reward.
+Zero-shot RL is a subset of URL, where the finetuning phase is ignored and the agent is evaluated immediately after the pretraining phase.

-\emph{Transfer learning} (TL) in reinforcement learning (surveyed in \cite{taylor2009transfer}), provides a unifying framework for improving sample efficiency and generalization across tasks by reusing knowledge from prior experience.
+\emph{Transfer learning} in RL (TL), as surveyed in \cite{taylor2009transfer}, improves sample efficiency and generalization across tasks by reusing knowledge from prior experience.
 TL encompasses paradigms that adapt to changes in all parts of the MDP.
-Within this broader framework, zero-shot RL can be viewed as a form of transfer where adaptation is restricted to changes in the reward function while dynamics remain fixed.
+Within this broader framework, zero-shot RL can be viewed as a form of transfer where adaptation is restricted to changes in the reward.

-Zero-shot RL is a subset of \emph{Unsupervised RL}~\cite{laskin2021urlb, chebotar2021actionable,eysenbach2018diversity,jaderberg2016reinforcement}, where the finetuning phase is ignored and the agent is evaluated immediately after the pretraining phase.
-Previous work has shown, that many unsupervised/self-supervised RL problems, are equivalent to learning a successor measure\cite{agarwal_unified_2025}, unifying some seemingly orthogonal unsupervised RL methods.

-\emph{Model-based RL}, as surveyed in \cite{moerland2023model}, aims to learn an explicit model of the transition dynamics \cite{janner2019trust} to improve sample efficiency by allowing agents to learn over simulated trajectories.
-World models can be viewed as a generative form of the successor measure \cite{janner_gamma-models_2020}, a central object in zero-shot RL.
-World models \cite{hafner2019planet,hafner2019dreamer} and successor measures can be learned without access to rewards and both allow to recover the value function for any reward function. \emph{Goal-conditioned RL}~\cite{andrychowicz2017hindsight, levy2017learning, chebotar2021actionable, eysenbach2022contrastive, park2023hiql, schaul2015universal} is subset of zero-shot RL, where the tasks are limited to goal-reaching.
-Specifically, if we restrict direct methods to only solve goal reaching tasks, all GCRL methods become direct zero-shot methods.